e-spinner/scheduler/README.md

 ## Complex SCheduler

-> Schedules for multiple people on events that have speccific Availabilities
+> Schedules for multiple people on events that have specific Availabilities

 - &#9744;  Table to Hold different people availabilities
 - &#9744;  Scheduling logic to handle multiple people